allytrope/variant-analysis/README.md

 # Configuration

-Configuration settings are set with a `.py` file inside the directory `config`.
-By default, the file `template.py` is active.
+Configuration settings are set with a `.yaml` file inside the directory `config`.
 This can be copied and renamed to create multiple config files for convenient testing with different datasets.
 The name of the desired config file for a particular run, however, should be set in `workflow/Snakefile` on the line that says `from template import __dict__ as config`.
-For example, say we create a new config `rhesus.py`.
+For example, say we create a new config `rhesus.yaml`.
 This file would then be imported by changing `template` in that line to `rhesus`.

-Initial required files to add to config file for first steps of variant calling are the following.
+Initial required files to add to config file for first steps of variant calling include the following.
 * Species reference genome
 * Raw FASTQ files (ending with `R1.fastq.gz` and `R2.fastq.gz`)